Tom-the-Bomb/matrixflow/README.md

 # Matrix.py

-A simple library with basic mathematical matrix and vector operations
+A simple library with implementations for basic mathematical `matrix` and `vector` operations